mmottl/sqlite3-ocaml/README.md

 SQLite3-OCaml is an [OCaml](http://www.ocaml.org) library with bindings to the [SQLite3](http://www.sqlite.org) client API.
-Sqlite3 is a self-contained, serverless, zero-configuration, transactional SQL databse engine with outstanding performance for many use cases.
+Sqlite3 is a self-contained, serverless, zero-configuration, transactional SQL database engine with outstanding performance for many use cases.

 These bindings are written in a way that enables a friendly coexistence with